mdozmorov/Programming_notes/README.md

 ### Kubernetes

+- [Kubernetes The Hard Way On VirtualBox](https://github.com/mmumshad/kubernetes-the-hard-way) - Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

 - [Kubernetes for Dummies](https://dev.to/stevenmcgown/kubernetes-for-dummies-5hmh) - introductory examples, by Steven McGown

 - [future-kubernetes](https://github.com/paciorek/future-kubernetes) - instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.